SungikJang/ichicote/README.md

-# My Python Study to be nice programmer
+# My Python Study to be good programmer